 Ideal Conditions: Very versatile, at its best when surf conditions are great.
 Can work well in both medium-big surf and weaker waves.

 - tailored surf coaching

 - only the best surf spots for your level

 - most consistent locations on earth

 The swallow tail is commonly found on small wave boards like the fish.
-It is wider than most tail shapes, allowing for plenty of planning speed.
+It is wider than most tail shapes, allowing for plenty of planing speed.
 Unlike a wide squash tail though, this tail can still hold when doing turns on steep waves, because the swallow tail acts like two connected pin tails.
 This tail shape provides plenty of speed without sacrificing traction on the wave.

 Ideal Conditions: Great for small waves but can also hold in steep waves.

 Gives extra control, a bit like having 2 “pin tails” for traction, with more speed as it is much wider than the classic pin tail.
 The tail shape helps to counterbalance the difficult of maneuverability of a big, wide fish.